BranislavModriansky/peregrin/README.md

 #### Set-up

-Create a folder into which the docker image will be pulled.
-Navigate to the created folder:
+1. Create a folder into which the docker image will be pulled and navigate to the created folder:

 ```bash
 cd <your_folder>
 ```

-Pull the docker image:
+2. Pull the docker image:

 ```bash
 docker pull branislavmodriansky/peregrin:<version>